ashnasainu/EMBEDDED-C-PIC16F877A/README.md

 ## 📂 Repository Structure

-- **EXTERNAL INTERRUPT SWITCH** - Implementation of an external interrupt switch using Embedded C in MPLAB.
+- **EXTERNAL INTERRUPT SWITCH** - Implementation of an external interrupt switch using embedded C in MPLAB.
-- **TIMER 0_LED BLINKING** - Implementation of an LED BLINKING with TIMER 0 using Embedded C in MPLAB.
+- **TIMER 0_LED BLINKING** - Implementation of an LED blinking with timer 0 using embedded C in MPLAB.
-- **LED MULTIPLEXING_TIMER INTERRUPT** - Implementation of an LED MULTIPLEXING with TIMER INTERRUPT using Embedded C in MPLAB.
+- **LED MULTIPLEXING_TIMER INTERRUPT** - Implementation of an LED multiplexing with timer interrupt using embedded C in MPLAB.

 ## 🔧 Getting Started

 ### Prerequisites

--  microcontroller (PIC16F887)
+- Microcontroller (PIC16F887)
 - MPLAB X IDE installed.
 - MPLAB XC8 Compiler.
-- A PIC development board and necessary hardware components.
+- PIC development board and necessary hardware components.

 ### Compilation & Execution